ryanbarouki/mapl/README.md

 Play at [mapl.life](https://mapl.life)

 ## Dev TODOs
+- add compass and scale to map
+- maybe reveal small town names at one stage
 - Multiple rounds
-- Share feature
+- Share feature for daily game
-- Add a breakdown at the end
+- ability to go back to previous zoom levels of guesses?

 - Different map types
 - A mode where it only zooms out a bit but adds more details on the map bit by bit